-I am a mycologist & evolutionary genomicist captivated by understanding how symbioses are established, maintained, and evolve over time.
+I am an evolutionary biologist captivated by understanding how symbioses are established, maintained, and evolve over time.
 My research questions are guided by evolutionary analyses which offer insight into the details of fungal symbioses with humans, plants, bacteria, other fungi, and insects.

 I am currently a postdoctoral scholar at UC Berkeley in the labs of Drs.
 John Taylor and Rachel Brem.
 I am working to understand infection biology and population diversity of Coccidioides using genomics.
 Also known as Valley Fever, infections from this virulent human fungal pathogen are on the rise in the South Western United States, including California.

 Before my time at Duke I earned my masters degree at Humboldt State University with Dr. Terry Henkel.
 My research efforts were aimed at documenting ectomycorrhizal (ECM) fungal diversity in the central Guiana Shield (Guyana) region of northeastern South America.
 Specifically my project was focused on systematics, alpha-taxonomy, and molecular ecology of the mushroom genus Clavulina (Basidiomycota, Cantharellales).
 This work is part of on-going research aimed at documenting and describing tropical plant fungal interactions.